googlegenomics/gcp-variant-transforms/gcp_variant_transforms/testing/data/sharding_configs/README.md

 `residual_at_end.yaml`, `residual_in_middle.yaml`, and `residual_missing.yaml`
-are used by unit tests in gcp_variant_transforms/libs/variant_partition_test.py which are testing the functionality of VariantPartition class.
+are used by unit tests in gcp_variant_transforms/libs/variant_partition_test.py which are testing the functionality of VariantSharding class.
 This class contains the core logic of partitioning functionality of VariantTransform.

 The main difference between these 3 yaml files is related to their residual